 The book deals with such issues as bullying, domestic abuse, and body image issues and will certainly tug on your heartstrings while making you deeply care for the characters.

-It also explores similar economic themes as The Outsiders including examining the privileges and security that wealth can provide.
+It also explores similar economic themes including examining the privileges and security that wealth can provide.

 For more book recommendations, browse our books like Eleanor & Park article!